Top 25 Famous Bridges in the World You Must See

 Location: Lucerne, Switzerland

 The Chapel Bridge (Kapellbrücke) is a 205-meter-long wooden covered footbridge over the river Reuss in Lucerne, Switzerland.
 The city of Lucerne is particularly famous for its wooden bridges.
 It is one of the oldest wooden bridges in Europe, built-in 1333 and named after the nearby St. Peter’s Chapel.
-It is believed to be the oldest covered bridge in Europe and was originally a part of the city’s rampart.
-The Chapel Bridge is also famous for its amazing rooftop paintings that cover the entire bridge’s walkway.

 15) Danyang Kunshan Grand Bridge